A few years ago, I decided to get six pack abs because I wanted to look good.

 When you are fit, your clothes will fit too.

-I built my six pack abs with bodyweight exercises.
+I built my six pack abs with just 8 simple bodyweight exercises.
 Bodyweight exercises are good for building muscle but they won’t get you big.

 After building six pack abs, I switched to lifting weights.
 Within 4 months, I was deadlifting 460, squatting 365, and bench pressing 275 pounds.